juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* Still no luck in buying a house - so may as well give up for a while as it can only happen if my old house sells.
+* I am now officially divorced
+* Finally, there are 2 viewings booked for my house - fingers crossed one of them buys it

 ### Projects
-* I've rebuilt my ecommerce shop website and am nearly ready to properly launch it.
-Need to work out how to do marketing for it.
+* Newly rebuilt ecommerce drop shipping website has been pushed live, now need to work on a marketing plan

 ### Reading
 * [The Outsider by Stephen King](https://bookwyrm.social/book/36200/s/the-outsider "The Outsider by Stephen King")